 Mapping out one's day may seem like a no-brainer, but many people don’t create daily or weekly To-Do Lists.
 Create a daily list that includes both your routine job tasks and any supporting activities that help you reach your goals (and keep your job).
 Consider getting a To Do List app.
 But, do your research and check reviews first!

-Do your important stuff first
+Do your most important tasks first

 Every day you have priorities.
 If you have a daily To-Do list, you can figure out yours.
 Regardless of what they are, you need to focus on yours, or your day can quickly spin out of control.